florianjs/streaming-space/README.md

 - Check if admin account is created in PocketBase
 - Verify auth tokens in browser localStorage
 - Clear browser cache/cookies if needed

+**❌ Cloudflare Pages deployment errors**

+- The project now uses `jose` library instead of `jsonwebtoken` for better edge compatibility
+- Node.js compatibility is enabled via `wrangler.toml`
+- If you encounter "Object prototype" errors, ensure you're using the latest build

 **❌ Video playback issues**